timbrock/flexile.js/README.md

 The `flexile` object created in the flexile.js script exposes two functions.
 The first, `config`, produces an object that can be used to modify settings such as the list of different aspect ratios you wish to use.
 The second takes a CSS selection string, that uniquely identifies an element on the page, and a config object and turns the selected element into a presentation.

 ### flexile.config
-Creating a configuration object is as simple as calling `flexile.config` in your own script that follows the flexile.js script on the page:
+Creating a config object is as simple as calling `flexile.config` in your own script that follows the flexile.js script on the page:

 ``` JavaScript
 <script>